savarin/computer-systems/memory-hierarchy/README.md

 | loop unrolling              |     27246 |        211x |
 | bound check elimination     |     18240 |        315x |

-The performance improvements in optimizing calculations involving average payments are as follows:
+The performance improvements in optimizing calculation of average payments are as follows:

 | calculation                 | ns/op    | improvement |
 |-----------------------------|----------|-------------|